Rowing at the 1952 Summer Olympics – Men's coxed four

 The men's coxed four competition at the 1952 Summer Olympics took place at Mei Bay, Helsinki, Finland.
-It was held from 20 to 23 August and was won by the team from Czechoslovakia.
+It was held from 20 to 23 July and was won by the team from Czechoslovakia.
 There were 17 boats (85 competitors) from 17 nations, with each nation limited to a single boat in the event.
 The gold medal was Czechoslovakia's first medal in the men's coxed four.
 Switzerland earned its third consecutive silver medal, and sixth medal in seven Games dating back to 1920 (the only Games in that time where the Swiss team did not win a medal was 1932, when no Swiss boat competed).
 The reigning champion United States took bronze.

 Background

 This was the ninth appearance of the event.
 Rowing had been on the programme in 1896 but was cancelled due to bad weather.
 The coxed four was one of the four initial events introduced in 1900.
 It was not held in 1904 or 1908, but was held at every Games from 1912 to 1992 when it (along with the men's coxed pair) was replaced with the men's lightweight double sculls and men's lightweight coxless four.

 The Italian team was regarded as the slight favourite for the event; they had won gold at the European Rowing Championships in 1949, silver in 1950, and gold again in 1951, with the team having changed between competitions.
 Of the New Zealand team that had won the 1950 British Empire Games, three rowers were in the 1952 Olympic event: Ted Johnson, John O'Brien, and Colin Johnstone.
 The Danish team was made up of the 1950 European Rowing Championships winners: Niels Kristensen, Ove Nielsen, Peter Hansen, Bent Blach Petersen, and Eivin Kristensen.
 The New Zealand and Italian team met in the repechage and New Zealand was eliminated.
-The Czechoslovakian team dominated the competition and won every round.
+The Czechoslovak team dominated the competition and won every round.
 In the final, they defeated the Swizz quad, while the team from the USA—the winners of the 1948 Olympic competition—won bronze.

 Egypt and the Soviet Union each made their debut in the event.
 France and the United States both made their seventh appearance, tied for most among nations to that point.